philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 I live in a third-world country.
 Motorcycles are the go-to vehicles here.
 It's:

 1. Cheap
-2. Traffic is a lesser pain (you zoom past it)
+2. Traffic is a bit more painless (you zoom past it)
 3. You get to smell your surroundings (exhaust smoke yum)

 And so I tried learning to ride one.
 I was commuting to uni before this, and so decided to love my body (and sanity) more by saying _sayonara_ to all the packed and _shtingky_ jeepneys.